Get Involved

 • EPIC’s Annual Business Leaders Dinner (Fall) – Free to members

-• Annual Business Leaders Dinner VIP Reception (Governor invited)
+• Annual Business Leaders Dinner VIP Reception with key policy and business leaders

 • Stay informed with advanced intelligence & tools